olalonde/olalonde.github.com/source/_posts/2011-05-12-how-to-write-your-own-native-nodejs-extension.md

 - node.js
 ---

+**UPDATE:** There is now a Node.js addon for loading and calling dynamic libraries using pure JavaScript: [node-ffi](https://github.com/rbranson/node-ffi).
+Also, `node-waf` is no longer being used to compile Node.js extensions.

 ##Introduction##

 *This is a follow up to [How to roll out your own Javascript API with V8](http://syskall.com/how-to-roll-out-your-own-javascript-api-with).
 You should still be able to follow if you haven't read it.*